mareRong/cse15l-lab-reports/Lab1.md

 ```
 {
   [user@sahara ~]$ cat
+  hi
+  hi
 }
-The working directory is home.
-The command never stopped running because
+The working directory is home, and running the cat command on its own has an empty output.
+However, we could
+continue to type into the terminal, where the same value we inputted will be returned to us as an output.
 ```
 **With a path to a directory**
 ```